 The Chinese Communist Party (CCP) is the founding and ruling political party of modern China, boasting more than eighty-six million members.
 In 2012, the CCP underwent a pivotal once-in-a-decade power transition that saw its fifth generation of leaders set the future agenda for the second-largest economy in the world.
 While the party has maintained a political monopoly since its founding, the effects of China's rapid economic growth have triggered increasing social unrest and political destabilization that challenge the country's rise as a global power.
 A spate of political scandals has also exposed deep power struggles inside the infamously opaque organization.
-The changeover has done little to affect immediate party policy and direction, however the implications of new leadership sheds some light on how China plans to position itself on the world stage.

 Origins and Power Structure

 Inspired by the Russian Revolution, the CCP was founded in 1921 on the principles of Marxism-Leninism following a lengthy civil war against the Kuomintang, its primary rival.
 Despite China's market reforms in the late 1970s, the modern Chinese state remains a purely Leninist system, like those of Cuba, North Korea, and Laos.
 The party's grip on power relies on three pillars: control of personnel, propaganda, and the People's Liberation Army.
 Around 77 percent of its members are men, and farmers make up roughly one-third of its membership.

 The CCP convenes its National Party Congress (NPC) every five years to set major policies and choose the Central Committee, which comprises around 370 members including ministers, senior regulatory officials, provincial leaders, and military officers.
 The Central Committee acts as a sort of board of directors for the CCP, and its mandate is to select the Politburo, which has twenty-five members.